 - Better Bicycling, Better Business: A Guide for Retailers (2017): To get more people riding — and buying — bikes, we need better places to ride.
 This guide shares stories from experienced bicycle retailers showing how they have helped advance bike projects and connected their customers with the best places to ride.

-- Effective Study Tours – Turning Inspiration Into Action: Written by Zach Vanderkooy and Meredith Glaser, two of the pros who’ve made our study tours happen, it combines the theory of study tours (complete with academic citations) with specific examples of how study tours have led to change here in the United States.
+- Effective Study Tours – Turning Inspiration Into Action (2016): Written by Zach Vanderkooy and Meredith Glaser, the pros behind our study tours.
+It combines the theory of study tours, complete with academic citations, with specific examples of how study tours have led to change here in the United States.

 - Protected Bike Lanes Mean Business: Case studies on how 21st centrury transportation networks help new urban economies boom.
 Printed copy $10 (or $5 if you pay for shipping) available here.

 - Selling Biking: A first-of-its-kind quantitative and qualitative study on the messages and images that make people feel good about bicycling.

 - Explain Your Lane: This resource guide illustrates key ways to incorporate communications and outreach into the planning, implementation and post-implementation phases of a bicycle project.

 - Survey findings related to FHWA guidance: Results of a 2013 online survey to learn how many cities were building innovative bike projects, whether existing design guidance was adequate and how these projects were funded.